-Mr Matthew McCullough
+Mr Matthew Mccullough

 |Member of the Department of Music|

-At present, I am a PhD candidate in Musicology researching British composers' responses to World War One and the ways in which their work helped shape the collective and cultural memory of the war.
+At Present, I am a PhD candidate in Musicology researching British composers' responses to World War One and the ways in which their work helped shape a collective and cultural memory of the war.
 I am particularly interested in music's relationship with death, grief, trauma, and remembrance.
-Supervised by Professor Jeremy Dibble and Professor Bennett Zon, my research is generously funded by a Van Mildert College Trust PhD Scholarship and The Finzi Friends have made a munificent contribution to research expenses.
-I am also delighted to be affiliated with The Centre for Death and Life Studies.
+Supervised by Professor Jeremy Dibble, Professor Bennett Zon, and Professor Julian Horton, my research is generously funded by a Van Mildert College Trust PhD Scholarship.
+I currently hold a DCAD Fellowship (2021-23) and an Associate Fellowship of the Higher Education Academy, I hold the post of Conductor of Durham University Chamber Choir, and am delighted to be affiliated with The Centre for Death and Life Studies.

-My broad research specialism lies in British music of the nineteenth and twentieth centuries and the interdisciplinary realms of death and trauma studies.
-In 2019 my research on Gerald Finzi’s Dies Natalis won first prize in the British Music Society’s 40th anniversary essay competition, my reconstruction of the final verses of Mozart's Miserere were performed by Newcastle Cathedral Choir on Ash Wednesday and in Holy Week 2021, I organised the 'Music, Mortality, and Ritual' and 'Music, Monuments, and Memory.'
+My broad research specialism lies in British and Irish music of the nineteenth and twentieth centuries and the interdisciplinary realms of death, trauma, and memory studies.
+In 2019 my research on Gerald Finzi’s Dies Natalis won first prize in the British Music Society’s 40th anniversary essay competition, my reconstruction of the final verses of Mozart's Miserere were performed by Newcastle Cathedral Choir on Ash Wednesday in Holy Week 2021, and I have recently organised the conferences 'Music, Mortality, and Ritual' and 'Music, Monuments, and Memory.'

-Music, Mortality, and Ritual, Centre for Death and Life Studies, Durham University, 15 May 2021
+Music, Mortality, and Ritual, Centre for Death and Life Studies, Durham University, 15 May 2021 [Co-convenor]

-'Requiem for a Dream — Universality, Sonic Death Ritual, and Associative Symbolism in Sir Arthur Bliss' Morning Heroes', 57th Royal Musical Association Annual Conference, Newcastle University, United Kingdon, 14-16 September 2021 [Accepted]
+'Requiem for a Dream — Universality, Sonic Death Ritual, and Associative Symbolism in Sir Arthur Bliss' Morning Heroes', 57th Royal Musical Association Annual Conference, Newcastle University, United Kingdon, 14-16 September 2021

 - 19th- and 20th-Century British and Irish Music and Culture